-The ‘Blood Moon’ Has European Space-Watchers Excited, But When Is The Next Blood Moon Visible In The U.S.?
+The ‘Blood Moon’ Has European Space Watchers Excited, But When Is The Next Blood Moon Visible In The U.S.?

 “The Jan.
 21, 2019 eclipse… will be visible from all of North and South America, weather permitting.
 Observers in some parts of Europe, Africa and Asia will also be able to see at least some portion of this eclipse.”

-And although it won’t be as spectacular as the upcoming July 27 eclipse, it will still be a good one, considering that the Moon will be near (but not at) its closest point to the Earth on that day.
+And although it won’t be as spectacular as the upcoming July 27 eclipse, it will still be a good one, considering that the moon will be near (but not at) its closest point to the Earth on that day.